ROS 2 Tips & Tricks

 ROS 2 package creation

-You can create a ROS 2 colcon package in the src/
+You can create a ROS 2 colcon package in the src/ directory of your colcon workspace with this command:

 ros2 pkg create --build-type ament_cmake --license <license> <package_name>